Roma Street Parkland: Roma Street Parkland redevelopment

 In February 1995, Premier Wayne Goss announced the railway goods yard would be redeveloped as parkland.
 Construction began in 2000 with the parkland opened to the public in 2001.
-The design of the new park was created by a landscape architecture and urban design consortium called 'PARC' lead by Mark Fuller (Gillespies), Lawrie Smith (Landplan), Malcolm Middleton (DEM Design) and Joe Hruda (Civitas).
+The design of the new park was created by a landscape architecture and urban design consortium called 'PARC' led by Mark Fuller (Gillespies), Lawrie Smith (Landplan), Malcolm Middleton (DEM Design) and Joe Hruda (Civitas).

 The project won its first award before it had opened: a commendation in the Cement and Concrete Association of Australia Streetsmart awards for the innovative concrete finishes created by the use of coloured concrete and an apparently random pattern of rough cast concrete generated by the formworkers which makes the finish appear to change through the day depending on the angle of the sun and the length of shadows cast by the detailing on the walls.
 The technique was created through a design and construction collaboration between project designers PARC, managing contractor Abigroup and the Queensland Department of Public Works.